 Work in partnership to advocate for Kansas children and families

-We support Congress’ Family First Prevention Services Act, and enthusiastically support the work of the Administration and Kansas Legislature to secure funding for a strong start.
-We urge the Kansas Legislature to maintain that commitment to prevention as a central focus of long-term efforts to reduce maltreatment and improve the lives of Kansas children.
+We support Kansas’s early implementation of the Family First Prevention Services Act prevention services.
+We urge the Kansas Legislature to maintain that commitment to evidence-based prevention services as a central focus of long-term efforts to reduce maltreatment and improve the lives of Kansas children.
 Over the long term, effective prevention initiatives taken to scale will dramatically improve outcomes for Kansas kids and sharply reduce foster care caseloads, improving the stability, responsiveness, and effectiveness of our state’s foster care system.
-A coalition of more than two dozen organizations came together to call for a $30 million investment of state funds in Family First to accelerate Kansas’s child abuse and neglect prevention efforts with federal funds.